Fungus Gnats in Peace Lily Soil — Tricky Because Peace Lily Needs More Moisture

 Consistently moist topsoil

 Fungus gnats are more challenging in peace lily because this plant prefers consistently moist soil rather than the near-complete drying that eliminates gnats in snake plants or pothos.
 The management challenge is suppressing the gnat population while maintaining the moisture level the peace lily needs.
-Complete soil drying is not the solution here — the approach must work around the plant's moisture requirements.
+Complete soil drying is not the solution here — the approach must work around the plant's moisture requirements rather than against them.

 How to Fix It